Padstow Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to commence your Padstow lease extension
+Main reasons to start your Padstow lease extension today:

 Increase your lease and increase your Padstow property value

-Leasehold properties in Padstow with over one hundred years left on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges merit it.
+Leasehold properties in Padstow with in excess of one hundred years outstanding on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little to be gained by purchasing the freehold unless savings on ground rent and maintenance charges merit it.

 Lender Requirement